Gene Knutson

-Eugene Peter "Gene" Knutson (November 10, 1932 – February 9, 2008) was an American football player.
+Eugene Peter "Gene" Knutson (November 10, 1932 – February 9, 2008) was an American professional football player.
 He played college football as an offensive and defensive end for the University of Michigan (1951–1953) and professional football as a defensive end for the Green Bay Packers (1954–1956).
 As a senior at Michigan, Knutson was selected to play in the Hula Bowl College All-Star Game.

 Early years in Beloit

 Knutson was born in Beloit, Wisconsin in 1932.
 He was the son of Florence and Peter Knutson.
 He began playing football at Lincoln High School in Beloit.
 At Beloit Memorial High School, he played football, basketball and track and field.
 He earned seven varsity letters and won all-state honors in both football and basketball and was a hurdler on Beloit's state championship track team as a junior.
 Knutson graduated from Beloit High School in 1950.
 One of his teammates later recalled, "Gene was probably one of the best all-around athletes Beloit High School ever had."